bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 The query has also changed.
-The new value of `keyArgument` - `id` - refers to the field you will mark with the `-range-key` option in the next step.
+The new value of `keyArgument` - `id` - refers to the field you will mark with the `--range-key` option in the next step.
 To be able to execute range queries that refer to a field of the message's value, you must create a new topic